 Life changes in an instant, for better or for worse…

-My grandfather was alive and well this time last week as he drove himself to the dermatologist.
-He spent the evening at home, content dinning on left-overs and enjoying an Hallmark movie with his grand daughter and her eldest daughter..
+The day before his death, my grandfather drove himself to the dermatologist for his annual checkup.
+He spent his last evening at home, content dinning on left-overs, enjoying a Hallmark movie (one he’d already seen 17 times) with his grand daughter and her eldest girl.

-As always he followed his evening routine, writing in his journal and spending hours in prayer before curling up in the bed he once shared with my Grandma.
+He concluded his evening routine, writing in his journal and spending several hours in prayer before curling up in the bed he once shared with my Grandmother.

 He and Rubye built the home where they spent their last 50 years together.
 My grandfather was an entrepreneur, although he never saw himself that way.